 Third batch, same.

-Since we’re not going to the tropics anytime soon, try this easy recipe.
+Since a trip to the tropics isn’t happening, try this easy recipe.
 Your toast wants this no-added sugar tropical fruit spread!

 How to make Easy Pineapple Jam

 Pin it for later!

 I like to spoon it on my favorite Nut and Seed Butter!